 When a Grandparent is Interested in Obtaining Visitation Rights

+If a grandparent is seeking visitation rights, they should petition the court at the time of the divorce or paternity proceeding (if either is taking place).
+If this is not the case, a grandparent can petition the court for visitation separately.
 In cases where another party adopts a grandchild, the grandparents’ rights to visitation could be terminated.
 According to Arizona state law, the adoption of a child results at the end of visitation rights to the grandparents.
 There is one exception to this scenario: stepparent adoption.